-For the inaugural edition of Interstitial: A Journal of Modern Culture and Events, authors are invited to submit essays (5,000 to 8,000 words) on the myriad manifestations of interstitiality birthed by modern events.
-Situated within a post-disciplinary academic framework, we invite submissions from any field, including political theory, philosophy, literary studies, law, sociology, and cultural studies.
+Interstitial: A Journal of Modern Culture and Events invites authors to submit essays (5,000 to 8,000 words) on the myriad manifestations of interstitiality birthed by modern events, especially those that resist the regressive politics of the early 21st Century.
+Situated within a post-disciplinary academic framework, we welcome submissions from any field, including political theory, philosophy, literary studies, law, sociology, and cultural studies.
 We are especially interested in works that traverse multiple theoretical trajectories, including media archaeology, literary criticism, speculative philosophy, critical theory, game and film studies, posthumanism, new historicism, post-colonialism, and political aesthetics, among others.
 Potential topics might include:

 Interstitial Journal will also consider submissions on topics unrelated to interstitiality, but still within the orbit of modern culture and events.
-Additionally, we accept reviews (approximately 2,000 words) of recently published theoretical works.
-Queries about the relevance of a given topic or potential review are welcome.
-Deadline for submission of papers and reviews for our inaugural issue is December 31, 2012.
+Additionally, we accept reviews (approximately 2,000 words) of recently published theoretical works, “flash theory” (no more than 250 words) interrogations of current events, and multimedia submissions (videos no more than 15 minutes in length) for “INTERMix.”
+Queries about the relevance of a given topic or potential review are encouraged.
+Submissions are considered and accepted year-round on a rolling basis.
 All inquiries and submissions should be sent to the editors at email@example.com.